Old bank accounts, insurance policies and safe deposit boxes could be holding money that you’ve forgotten about.

-While you’re on the hunt for missing money, there are a few sites that should be “go to” stops on your unclaimed money itinerary.
+While you’re on the hunt for missing money, there are a few sites that should be “go-to” stops on your itinerary.
 All of these options below are free to search.

 A good first stop is MissingMoney.com.
-Just punch in your name to do a database search of available unclaimed funds across multiple states.
+Just punch in your name to do a database search of unclaimed funds across multiple states.
 It’s particularly easy if you have a unique last name.
 With one click of your mouse, you can cover the entire spectrum of what’s available.

-However, we should note that not every single state participates with MissingMoney.com.
+However, we should note that not every single state participates on MissingMoney.com.

 Also, if you ever had an FHA home loan, the U.S. Department of Housing and Urban Development (HUD) may be sitting on refund money for you.
-Go to HUD.gov and see if you’re in their refund database.
+Go to HUD.gov and see if you’re in its refund database.

 2. Former Pension Plans

 Millions of dollars in pension benefits go unclaimed, usually after companies go out of business or close their plans.
 When this happens, if the company can’t find you, your pension money goes to the Pension Benefit Guaranty Corp.
 (PBGC), a government agency that protects retirement income.

-If you think you may be due an unclaimed former pension plan, check the PBGC’s unclaimed pensions database.
+If you think you may be due money from an unclaimed former pension plan, check the PBGC’s unclaimed pensions database.
 You can see if you’re on the list of people owed benefits and find out what to do next.

 3. Old 401(k)s

 Part of what PBGC does through its Missing Participants Program is track down employees and connect them with retirement savings they may have forgotten about.

 For many years, the PBGC only concerned itself with picking up the pieces and paying out obligations for terminated private pension plans.
-But a recent change has expanded the PBGC’s scope to include 401(k) plans that have been terminated by failing employers.
+But a recent change has expanded the PBGC’s scope to include closed 401(k) plans.

-Now the PBGC is offering to step in to pay out benefits from terminated 401(k) plans — with interest — when the employees to whom the money is due can finally be tracked down.
+Now the PBGC is offering to step in to pay out benefits from terminated 401(k) plans — with interest — when the employees to whom the money is owed can be tracked down.